HashmatShadab/Robust-LLaVA/README.md

 ## 💿 Installation

-You can follow the instructions mention in the [LLaVA](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file#install) codebase to install the required dependencies or follow the below steps:
+You can follow the instructions mentioned in the [LLaVA](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file#install) codebase to install the required dependencies or follow the below steps:

 1. Clone the repository: